 Don’t worry.
 You’re not having a breakdown.
 It’s because Instagram has rolled out its brand new video sharing feature, the next logical step for the photo sharing service.

-So your shameless marketing approch (product or affiliate marketing company, think: Multiple Streams) just found a new home - and it is not Vine.
+So your shameless marketing approch (product or affiliate marketing or Utah SEO) just found a new home - and it is not Vine.
 At a June 20 Facebook event in San Francisco, Kevin Systrom, one of Instagram’s co-founders, made the announcement.
 Instagram Video is seen as a direct competitor to Vine, Twitter’s own video sharing website.

 Much like Vine, Instagram Video is designed for short video clips.
 This is video sharing for the age of short messages.
 Instagram’s video sharing system will allow users to post videos up to 15 seconds in lengths.
 This compares to the 6-second length that Vine employs.
 The Instagram app allows you to hold down a big red button on your smartphone screen, allowing you to capture video.
 It also has a tap-to-focus feature, interesting for those who might want to be a bit more artistic in their presentation.

 Instagram’s video sharing system scores a big win over Vine with its implementation of the site’s wildly popular filtering feature.
+Other companies, like the Empower Network scam, have photo people concerned.
 Photo enthusiasts love the ease with which they can alter the mood of a photo uploaded to the service.
 Instagram made sure the same feature was available right away when they added video.